-We’re in traditional motor show territory here – the Consumer Electronics Show is happening in Las Vegas at the moment if you want to be all fancy – there are halls full of cars and people will wander round looking at them.
-More than the seven people in this picture from the last one, hopefully.
+We’re in traditional motor show territory here – the Consumer Electronics Show has been happening in Las Vegas at the same time if you want to be all fancy – there are halls full of cars and people will wander round looking at them.
+More than the seven people in this picture, hopefully.

 Is that it, just a boring motor show?